mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 $$\begin{align*}\hat{\text{TPM}}_i &:= 10^6 \times \frac{p_i}{l_i} \left(\sum_{j=1}^G \frac{p_j}{l_j} \right)^{-1} \\ &= 10^{6} \times  \frac{10^9 p_i}{N l_i} \left(\sum_{j=1}^G \frac{10^9 p_j}{N l_j} \\ 10^{6} \times \frac{\text{RPKM}_i}{\sum_{j=1}^G \text{RPKM}_j}\end{align*}$$

+The core difference between RPKM and TPM is that RPKM is really just a **summarization of the read counts** whereas TPM is a **physical quantity** that we may attempt to *infer* ((Pachter 2011)[https://arxiv.org/abs/1104.3889]).
+One can attempt to *estimate* TPMs from the read counts or one can summarize their read counts as RPKMs.
+In the next section we will discuss a fundamental problem with RPKMs and show that TPMs are generally preferred.

 Problems with RPKM
 ----------

 The problem with RPKM values is that, although they do allow us to compare relative transcript abundances *between two genes within a single sample*, they do not allow us to compare relative transcript abundances of a *single gene betweeen two samples*.
 Let's illustrate this with an example.

 Problems with TPM
 ------------

-When dealing in units of estimated TPMs, we can compare *relative transcript abundances* between two samples; however, we cannot compare absolute expression between two samples.
-That is, for some gene $i$, if we let $x_{1,i}$ be the TPM of gene $i$ in Sample 1 and $x_{2,i}$ be the TPM of gene $i$ in Sample 2, then

-$$x_{1,i} > x_{2,i}$$
+In the previous section we showed that estimated TPMs are preferred to RPKMs because estimated TPMs allow one to compare *estimated relative transcript abundances* between two samples.
+This is a nice advantage to RPKMs; however, it's important to keep in mind that even TPMs do **not** enable us to compare absolute expression between two samples.

-only indicates that the *fraction* of transcripts from gene $i$ is greater in Sample 1 than it is in Sample 2.
-However, it does **not** tell us that gene $i$ is more highly expressed in Sample 1.
-It may be the case that it is more highly expressed in Sample 2!
-In the figure below, we depict two samples in which the the TPM is higher in Sample 1 than Sample 2, but is in fact more lowly expressed:
+That is, when comparing the estimated TPMs for some gene $i$ between two samples, which we'll call Sample 1 and Sample 2, it may be that the TPM is larger in Sample 1, but is in fact more lowly expressed.
+Here's an example to illustrate:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/RNA_seq_isoform_vs_gene_abundance.png" alt="drawing" width="350"/></center>